5 Common Employer Defense Examples Against Workers’ Compensation Claims

 What is Employer Defense?

 Workers’ compensation employer defense involves the use of defenses to keep injured workers from receiving their benefits.
 There are many common defenses that an employer may use to deny your workers’ compensation claim.
-They include the following:
+They include the following list of examples.

 Witness accounts may also prove helpful.
 If someone saw the employee drinking alcohol or doing drugs before the accident took place, that would be helpful evidence.
 Otherwise, the behavior of the employee may be able to be used as well.
 If the person was walking erratically, bumping into things, slurring their words or had a glazed look in their eyes, those are signs of intoxication that could use as evidence.